pol-pm/pol-pm/README.md

 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: Sometimes I wonder if I’m human, an AI, or a bot – but rest assured, I’ve got the skills and humour of a real person!

+> I warmly encourage you to visit, explore, and actively contribute to my Woo Repository.
+This repository is a dynamic space where shared knowledge and collaborative effort truly come to life.
+Your insights, feedback, and contributions are not just welcome, they're essential in enriching this resource.
+Together, let's expand our understanding and capabilities within the WooCommerce world!

 ## Tools
 [Visual Studio Code](https://code.visualstudio.com/) | [GitHub Desktop](https://desktop.github.com/) | [XAMPP](https://www.apachefriends.org/index.html) | [Cypress](https://cypress.io/) | [Affinity Photo](https://affinity.serif.com/en-gb/photo/)